cosmos/cosmos-sdk/x/gov/README.md

     StatusPassed        ProposalStatus = 0x03  // Proposal passed and successfully executed StatusRejected      ProposalStatus = 0x04  // Proposal has been rejected
-    StatusFailed        ProposalStatus = 0x05  // Proposal passed but failed execution StatusCanceled      ProposalStatus = 0x06  // Proposal has been canceled before the voting period ended )
+    StatusFailed        ProposalStatus = 0x05  // Proposal passed but failed execution )
 ```